Space in a Suitcase: Astronaut Jeremy Hansen Puts a Lunar Rover Through Its Paces

 As its name hints, "Space in a Suitcase" is a portable rover command station—everything needed to drive a rover in one handy kit—that allows a rover driver to operate any Canadian Space Agency (CSA) rover from any location.
 For his first mission, Jeremy teleoperated the rover from a remote location at the CSA, using only the rover's onboard cameras and digital elevation map.
 For future tests, the CSA will simply send Space in a Suitcase to Jeremy so that he can tackle his next missions from anywhere in the world.

 Your mission, if you choose to accept it….

 Here are the directions Jeremy was given to begin the simulation:

-In order to keep the mission as realistic as possible, the CSA's rover team planned a slight communications delay (varying between 1-3 seconds) and very limited bandwidth (just 100 kbps!) to simulate the real-time communications challenges between the Earth and the Moon.
+In order to keep the mission as realistic as possible, the CSA's rover team planned a slight communications delay (varying between 1 and 3 seconds) and very limited bandwidth (just 100 kilobits per second!) to simulate the real-time communications challenges between the Earth and the Moon.
 Jeremy successfully guided the rover through the terrain and captured all six science targets.
-The tasks ranged from more straightforward operations, like photographs of the rover's landing site, to inching gingerly through pathways so narrow that the rover could only exit by backtracking.
+The tasks ranged from more straightforward operations, like photographing the rover's landing site, to inching gingerly through pathways so narrow that the rover could only exit by backtracking.